Ecommerce personalization is all about delivering an individualized customer experience for each visitor to your website.

 Personalized banners grab customers' attention with highly tailored content.
 When visitors are immediately presented with relevant information, they're less likely to bounce.
 For example, you can show banners based on their favorite product category:

-Zee & Co puts the spotlight on specific brands across their navigation bars.
-Since customers tend to prefer brands or products they have seen multiple times, harness the power of familiarity for returning visitors by tailoring the brand suggestion to the customer’s most browsed or purchased brand.
+Zee & Co puts the spotlight on specific brands across their navigation bars as part of their eCommerce personalization strategy.
+Since customers tend to prefer brands or products they have seen multiple times, harness the power of familiarity for returning visitors by tailoring the brand suggestion to the customer's most browsed or purchased brand.

 Learn more: 11 Exciting Examples of Navigation Bars with Dynamic Content

 Customized images can also drive up-sells and cross-sells.
 Using data about the customer's purchase history, you can predict what shoppers are likely to need – and when they will need it.

 For shoppers who are very engaged but haven't made a purchase for a while, you can use special offers and coupons to nudge them towards checking out.

 Use dynamic countdown timers alongside coupons to encourage urgency.